maniotrix/offline-ai-assistant/karna-python-backend/inference/cortex_vision/karna_cortex_current_status.md

 > Karna fills the gap where *they can't go yet*.
 > 🔗 **[Full breakdown: Why We Built Karna From Scratch Instead of Using a VLM](why_not_just_use_vlm.md)**

+## 🧠 How Karna Uses VLMs (Only Once — Not During Execution)

+Karna is philosophically aligned with edge-first, private automation, hence  optionally uses large vision-language models (like GPT-4V or Gemini) **only once during task training**, not during real-time automation.

+> The VLM is used as a **knowledge distillation tool** — to generate a high-level plan or explain actions from a screen sequence.
+> After that, Karna runs **fully locally**, using visual memory and patch embeddings to repeat the task.

+### 🔐 Why This Matters:
+- **No continuous API usage** → dramatically lowers cost
+- **No screenshot streaming at runtime** → protects privacy
+- **No reliance on cloud inference** → enables offline/edge execution

+You can optionally:
+- Use a VLM once to convert a human-recorded task into structured steps
+- Or skip VLM entirely and provide your own step annotations

+> This makes Karna ideal for edge devices, internal workflows, or any automation that must stay local and cost-efficient.

+## 🔄 What Happens If the UI Changes?

+Like humans, Karna may fail if the visual layout of an app changes too drastically — e.g., buttons are redesigned, repositioned, or renamed.

+But recovery is fast:

+> **You can retrain the agent in minutes**
+> — simply by re-performing the task and capturing new screenshots.
+> The `TaskSchemaGenerator` will regenerate a new visual memory and task plan from this updated demonstration.

+### 🧠 No code changes, no fragile selectors.
+Just:
+- Perform the task once again
+- Capture key screenshots (manually or automatically)
+- Regenerate schema + patch memory
+- Done — the bot is now updated and ready

+This allows Karna to stay robust in the face of UI drift without expensive engineering effort.

 ## 🧠 How We can Simulate Visual Reasoning with a Local LLM/VLM (Current + Future Steps)

 If we structure the system like this: